 - Could be overkill for some riders

 This is a pretty big factor for most of us.
-Motorcycling riding means hard limits the amount of gear we can carry, so if a jump starter needs its own backpack, it’s not really practical for our purposes.
+Motorcycling riding means hard limits on the gear we can carry, so if a jump starter needs its own backpack, it’s not practical for our purposes.

 The starters on our list are all designed to fit inside a glove compartment.
-Though, in some cases, there would be little room for anything else in there!
+Though, in some cases, there would be little room for anything else!

-Motorcycles almost universally use 12v batteries so we need something that can output this voltage at least.
-Many devices are sold as suitable for charging a variety of larger vehicles and therefore will be able to safely charge your smaller motorcycle battery.
+Motorcycles almost universally use 12v batteries, so we need something that can output this voltage at least.
+Many devices are sold as suitable for charging a variety of larger vehicles and, therefore, will be able to charge your smaller motorcycle battery safely.